torreyma/rGBAT24B/README.md

 * If it installs with no errors, you then need to install the torreyma/rGBATl package.

 ## Install, the harder way:
 * If you want to put your Geosupport files anywhere other than your home directory, you need to clone this repo locally, then edit the src/Makevars file to adjust the path to point to where your Geosupport files are stashed.
+Then install locally from your cloned and modified version of the package.

 ## Troubleshooting
-* If you get any error about missing .so or .h files, you probably have a path problem, and it is most likely fixed by messing with the srx/Makevars file.
+* If you get any error about missing .so or .h files, you probably have a path problem, and it is most likely fixed by messing with the src/Makevars file.
 (That's not to say it will be easy.)
 * On an older version of Linux (eg, RHEL, ie, an older version of gcc/ld) try removing the ```-Wl,--disable-new-dtags``` flag from the PKG_LIBS line in src/Makevars.
 This is related to how the RPATH and RUNPATH variables work in older version of ld vs newer ones.
+(However, I have tested this flag on RHEL and it works.)

 ## License
+* The original package, rGBAT, was written by Gretchen Culp (https://github.com/gmculp).
 * This package is released under an MIT license (see LICENSE file).
 * Geosupport Desktop Edition™ copyrighted by the New York City Department of City Planning.
 This product is freely available to the public with no limitations.